 What is Divorce?

-Divorce is the legal separation of two people who have been married under personal laws or under Special Marriage Act.
+Divorce is the legal separation of two people who have been married under personal laws or under the Special Marriage Act.
 You need to remember that the court will mostly try to arrive at reconciliation between the two parties, and a divorce is granted when the court feels the relationship is at an irretrievable stage.

-What are Mutual & Contested Divorce?
+What is Mutual & Contested Divorce?

 What are the Grounds for Divorce?

-- Adultery: While adultery is no longer a criminal offence, divorce can be asked on grounds of one spouse cheating on the other by indulging in adultery.
+- Adultery: While adultery is no longer a criminal offence, divorce can be asked on the grounds of one spouse cheating on the other by indulging in adultery.

 - Renunciation: Under section 13(1) of the Hindu Marriage Act, renunciation or sanyasa by one of the spouses can be a reason for seeking divorce

-- Desertion: In some personal laws, desertion of one spouse by the other can be a reason for seeking divorce.
+- Desertion: In some personal laws, desertion of one spouse by the other can be a reason for seeking a divorce.

-- Other reasons for seeking divorce may include conversion, mental disorder, communicable disease, and presumption of death.
+- Other reasons for seeking a divorce may include conversion, mental disorder, communicable disease, and presumption of death.

-What if wife Denies to give Divorce?
+What if the wife Denies giving a Divorce?

 What is the Process for Divorce?